Cunard Canary Islands: 28 nights from Southampton with Queen Victoria

 Philipsburg

-this city is one of the best cruise ports in the Caribbean, famous for shopping.
+Philipsburg is the capital of Sint Maarten in the Caribbean Sea.
+It is one of the best cruise ship ports in the Caribbean famous for shopping.

-Business seekers flock to the duty-free shops and tax-free sales along the long commercial district of Philipsburg.
-Visitors can also enjoy art galleries in the city, historic forts, casinos and a zoo, as well as Great Bay Beach and the promenade.
+Philipsburg is the capital of the Dutch part of the island of St. Maarten, a Caribbean island divided into Dutch and French (Saint Martin).
+Business seekers flock to the duty-free shops and tax-free sales of the long Philipsburg shopping district.
+Visitors can also enjoy art galleries in the city, historical fortresses, casinos, and zoos, as well as Great Bay Beach and the boardwalk.

 Basseterre